Harry Hastings: Legacy

 Hastings was an advocate for transferring control of schools to local Nigerian teachers.
 By 1949, thirty-six out of fifty-four members of the Education Authority––a group overseeing local schools––were native Nigerians, not European missionaries.

 Ernest Muir, in a report on anti-leprosy work in Nigeria in 1936, indicates that Hastings approach of not isolating all patients with leprosy into separate communities was utilized in nearby Nigerian areas, such as Oji River (Onitsha Province) and Uzuakoli (Owerri Province).

 Besides Hasting's wife and Macdonald, every other position in the hospital or treatment facility was filled by a local trainee.
 A local man and physician who graduated from the University of St. Andrews, Akanu Ibiam, was tasked with training nurses.
 Ibiam later became a mission doctor and a president of the World Council of Churches.
 When Hastings and Macdonald returned to Europe, two hospitals, two leper colonies, and an able team of local staff remained in Nigeria.

 After R.M.
-Macdonald and Dr. Hastings left Nigeria, the characteristics of a medical missionary changed.
+Macdonald and Hastings left Nigeria, the characteristics of a medical missionary changed.
 Gone were the days of the colonial period of missionary work, where there were one or two doctors in a hospital.
-Starting in the 1950's, those who came to African nations were groups of doctors who had just graduated from medical school and were trained in the use of newer treatments, such as antibiotics, vaccinations, and blood transfusions.
+Starting in the 1950s, those who came to African nations were groups of doctors who had just graduated from medical school and were trained in the use of newer treatments, such as antibiotics, vaccinations, and blood transfusions.